 - What is a ‘Living Systematic Review’?
 (Draft blog in progress)

 - What is a ‘Rapid Review’?

 - What is ‘grey literature’ and possible sources? (a useful reference paper is: Grey Matters: a practical tool for searching health-related grey literature)

 - What is ‘multivariate analysis’?

-- An introduction to which databases to use for a literature search e.g PubMed, EMBASE, LILACS, CENTRAL
+- An introduction to which databases to use for a literature search e.g PubMed, EMBASE, LILACS, CENTRAL (Draft blog in progress)

 - How do patients values and beliefs get taken into account when practising evidence-based healthcare?